-Manitoba barren-ground caribou consist of seasonal (winter) range occupancy by the Beverly-Qamanirjuag herds, which may seasonally range into the project area.
-Coastal caribou (Rangifer tarandus groenlandicus) populations in Manitoba, are comprised of the Pen Island and Cape Churchill herds.
-They are located in the northern extent of the boreal zone and are not protected under the federal Species at Risk Act (SARA 2002) or the Manitoba Endangered Species Act (MESA) and are currently considered to be the forest-tundra ecotype.
-The Cape Churchill animals migrate south to Keewatinoow and Keeyask areas in the winter.
+Manitoba barren-ground caribou consist of seasonal (winter) range occupancy by the Beverly-Qamanirjuag herds, which may ocassionally range into the project area.
+Coastal caribou populations in Manitoba, are comprised of the Pen Island and Cape Churchill herds.
+They are located in the northern extent of the boreal zone and are not protected under the federal Species at Risk Act (SARA 2002) or the Manitoba Endangered Species and Ecosystems Act (MESEA) and are considered to be the forest-tundra ecotype.
+The Cape Churchill animals migrate south to Keewatinohk and Keeyask areas in the winter.
 The Pen island herd moves inland during the fall and may occasionally occur in the Project area.
-Barren-ground and coastal caribou in Manitoba are not listed under SARA or MESA; however coastal caribou from the Cape Churchill and Pen Island herds were GPS collared as part of the Pen Island and Cape Churchill Coastal Caribou Range Distribution Project, a collaborative project between Conservation and Water Stewardship and the Fox Lake, Split Lake and York Factory Resource Management Boards, Aboriginal and Northern Affairs and Manitoba Hydro and included as part of the baseline assessment work.
+Barren-ground and coastal caribou in Manitoba are not listed under SARA or MESEA; however coastal caribou from the Cape Churchill and Pen Island herds were GPS collared as part of the Pen Island and Cape Churchill Coastal Caribou Range Distribution Project, a collaborative project between Conservation and Water Stewardship and the Fox Lake, Split Lake and York Factory Resource Management Boards, Aboriginal and Northern Affairs and Manitoba Hydro and included as part of the baseline assessment work.

-Woodland Caribou (Rangifer tarandus caribou) have established sedentary ranges in several locations along the Project area.
-Woodland caribou are listed under the federal Species at Risk Act (SARA 2002) and the Manitoba Endangered Species Act (MESA) as threatened and were a significant focus for the EIS assessments including a comprehensive GPS collaring program
+Boreal Woodland Caribou (Rangifer tarandus caribou) have established sedentary ranges in several locations along the Project area.
+Boreal Woodland caribou are listed under the federal Species at Risk Act (SARA 2002) and the Manitoba Endangered Species and Ecosystems Act (MESEA) as threatened and were a significant focus for the EIS assessments including a comprehensive GPS collaring program